pmagaldi/Portifolio/README.md

-# Getting Started with My Portifolio
+# Getting Started with My Portifolio project

 This project is a portifolio of my carrer of software engineer and to study react using this course in youtube: https://youtu.be/bmpI252DmiI